CamCove-Crichton/Whiskey-d_Away/README.md

 - Then moved onto adding a view and url for the booking_history for the user to be able to see previous bookings
 - Added to the booking view to check if the user is authenticated and if so, to then prepopulate the form with the users details when on the booking template for a better UX
 - Added updating the users profile in the webhook handler, with the users first name, last name, email and mobile number.
 Due to time constraints, I was unable to figure out how to get access to the date of birth field to be able to update this in the users profile from the webhook
+- Then implemented sending a confirmation email to the user when a booking is confirmed

 ### Future Developments